KxSystems/kx-vscode/README.md

 ![Output view](img/output-results.png)

 !!!note
-    Auto scrolling can be enabled/disabled within the Visual Studio Code settings.
+    Auto scrolling can be enabled/disabled within the VS Code settings.
 This setting will set whether this view scrolls to the latest results

     ![Output autoscrolling](img/auto-scrolling.jpg)